rougin/combustor/README.md

 [![Coverage Status][ico-coverage]][link-coverage]
 [![Total Downloads][ico-downloads]][link-downloads]

 Combustor is a utility package for [Codeigniter 3](https://codeigniter.com/userguide3/) that generates controllers, models, and views based on the provided database tables.
-It uses the [Describe](https://roug.in/describe/) library for getting columns from a database table and as the basis for code generation.
+It uses the [Describe](https://roug.in/describe/) package for getting columns from a database table and as the basis for code generation.

 ## Features